Financial Coaching and Housing Counseling

 Eligibility Criteria

-Local high schools interested in the It Makes Cents course should contact the Financial Wellness Team at (859) 491-8303 ext.
-2314 or info@brightoncenter.com.
+Local high schools interested in the Money Talks course should contact the Financial Wellness team at (859) 491-8303 ext.
+2314 or infofw@brightoncenter.com.